Ottawa Senators officially for sale | CBC News

 "A condition of any sale will be that the team remains in Ottawa."

-The team wouldn't comment earlier this week when Los Angeles-based Sportico reported the team hired a sport banking firm that helps in team sales.
+The NHL team wouldn't comment earlier this week when Los Angeles-based Sportico reported the Senators hired a sport banking firm that helps in team sales.
+Canadian superstar Ryan Reynolds seems to have expressed interest in buying the team.

+- 'Rock solid' arena deal key to keeping Sens in Ottawa, sports observer says

+- Ryan Reynolds might want to buy the Sens, but expert says it's unlikely

-The sale also comes after the death of owner Eugene Melnyk, who left the team to his two daughters, Anna and Olivia.
+The impending sale comes after the death of owner Eugene Melnyk, who left the team to his two daughters, Anna and Olivia.